Tarpon Springs inmate on the run for days found in stolen car, FHP says

 TAMPA, Fla.
-(WFLA) — A 32-year-old Tarpon Springs inmate on the run for several days was arrested Monday after troopers found him sleeping in a stolen SUV.
+(WFLA) — A 23-year-old Tarpon Springs inmate on the run for several days was arrested Monday after troopers found him sleeping in a stolen SUV.

 According to the Florida Highway Patrol, the incident began early Monday morning when the owner of a 2021 Mazda CX5 SUV discovered his car had been stolen from a location in Orlando.